CloudReactor/docs/secrets.md

 ### Using deployment secrets encrypted with Ansible Vault

-Once you inject the Ansible Vault passphrases into the deployer image, Ansible will be able to read files encrypted with ansible-vault, and you can reference variables defined in those files in any task or template that it uses.
+Once you inject the Ansible Vault passphrase into the deployer image, Ansible will be able to read files encrypted with ansible-vault, and you can reference variables defined in those files in any task or template that it uses.
 For example you might encrypt the file